 Neutral Case Evaluator

-Mick Hassell has over a dozen years of experience valuing claims in the context of trial opinions for lawyers and their clients.
+Mick Hassell has many years of experience valuing claims in the context of trial opinions for lawyers and their clients.
 Mick’s trial experience helps him see the endgame and how a case may play out at trial.
 Many of Mick’s trial opinions have been the precursor to settlements instead of trial.

 Our neutral case evaluation service is provided through Hassell Management Limited, which is an ADR and trial resources company, not a law firm.
 At all times, Mick Hassell is acting in his capacity as President of Hassell Management Limited and not as a lawyer for anyone.

 A general approach to the case evaluation process is outlined below.
 It is intended to be approached with a degree of flexibility to suit the particular case.